krebernisak/alien-invasion/README.md

   -entropy int
         random number used as entropy seed
   -intel string
-        file used to identify aliens
+        a file used to identify aliens
   -iterations int
         number of iterations (default 10000) -simulation string
         name hashed and used as entropy seed
   -world string
-        file used as world map input (default "./test/example.txt")
+        a file used as world map input (default "./test/example.txt")
 ```

 You can run the specific simulation by providing entropy: